You're not the only one

 It’s not uncommon to be nervous before a tryout, game or even a practice.
 I’ve been playing football for 30 years as a quarterback and I still get nervous, sometimes I feel the weight of the world on my shoulders.
 Life is constantly changing and we are faced with challenges everyday; so building a mental strategy can be key to owning your nerves.
-This isn’t a blanket solution, this is what works for me.
+This isn’t a blanket solution for everyone, nerves/anxiety aren’t the same for everyone; this is what works for me.

 No matter the level of football you play, nerves are normal.
 Mastering your nerves can take time so be patient and compassionate with yourself.
 Performing under pressure is a mental game and similarly to catching a football it takes practice and repetition.

 Here are a few things I do before a game to ease my nerves: